• Skip to primary navigation

 The rock garden features a bounty of succulents.
 Interesting shapes and colors and easy to care for “chicks and hens” are quite a contrast to the rest of the garden.
 They need no help from me to flourish.

-asparagus ferns
+does your garden grow asparagus ferns

 Like all good things in the garden the perennials need to restore their root systems.
 After a bounty of delicious asparagus I must let some stalks mature into ferns.
 As they replenish themselves the ferns create the most lush green screen along the fence.
 Those unpicked spears grow about 6 feet tall and later develop eye-popping red berries.